BlueBrain/connectome-tools/doc/source/tools.rst

 add_constraints
 ~~~~~~~~~~~~~~~

-Set generic constraints that will be added to the generated rules for all the pathways.
+Set generic constraints that will be blindly added to the generated rules for all the pathways.
 It can be used to specify one or more selection attributes such as ``fromRegion`` and ``toRegion``.

 Note that no checks are made, and that the constraints must be added accordingly
 with the rest of the strategies.

+The allowed constraints are:

+- fromRegion
+- toRegion
+- fromEType
+- toEType
+- fromSType
+- toSType

 Example: